Hazegard/Goauld-doc/content/en/03-server/01-services.md

 ### Flags

-- `--dns-listen-addr`: The address the DNS server will listen to.
-It is recommended to use the port 53 to be reachable from recursive DNS servers
+- `--dns-listen-addr`: DNS server listen address.
+Use port 53 for compatibility with recursive DNS resolvers.
-- `--dns-domain`: The DNS domain on which the DNS server will respond.
-In order to maximize the throughput, it is recommended to use the shortest domain possible.
+- `--dns-domain`: DNS domain for queries.
+Use the shortest domain possible to maximize throughput.
 - `--dns`/`--no-dns`: Enable/Disable the DNS listener.

+## Internal control channel

+The HTTP server exposes an internal `/live/{agentId}/` Socket.IO control channel.
+Every connected agent uses this channel, regardless of its tunneling transport method.

+The control channel shares the same `--http-listen-addr` and `--https-listen-addr` listeners as the HTTP and WebSocket transports.
+It is used internally by the server for agent management (kill commands, connection-state tracking) and is not intended for direct operator access.

+> [!WARNING]
+> There is no separate flag to keep this channel running independently of the HTTP/HTTPS listeners.
+Since every connected agent depends on it regardless of tunneling transport, an `--http-listen-addr` that isn't reachable (combined with `--no-tls`) prevents all agents from registering or being managed.

+## Flag summary

 | Transport | Flag                     | Description                    | Example         |
 | --------- | ------------------------ | ------------------------------- | --------------- |